-Most recently, Erin directed Drug Short, an episode in Netflix's critically-acclaimed Dirty Money series.
+Most recently, Erin directed Drug Short, an episode of Netflix's critically acclaimed series Dirty Money.
 The film focuses on price gouging and unsustainable business practices by the pharmaceutical company Valeant.
-The Atlantic wrote of the episode "In Carr’s hands, what could be a predictable story about corporate overreach becomes a gripping entrée into Wall Street excess, studded with compelling characters. "
+The Atlantic wrote of the episode, "In Carr’s hands, what could be a predictable story about corporate overreach becomes a gripping entrée into Wall Street excess, studded with compelling characters."

 Her hit film Mommy Dead and Dearest had its world premiere at SXSW and Hot Docs Film Festival in 2017 and aired on HBO May 15, 2017.
 The film ignited a passionate discussion on Twitter and was well received by critics and audiences alike.
 Aja Romanoof Vox called the film “a perfect storm of true crime, pageantry, and Southern Gothic tropes."
 Brian Lowry of CNN wrote, “TV's infatuation with true crime can be traced to Making a Murderer and The Jinx, but precious little rises to that level.
 HBO scales those heights and then some with Mommy Dead and Dearest."

-Her debut film, Thought Crimes, premiered at the Tribeca Film Festival and Hot Docs Film Festival in 2015 and aired on HBO that May.
-Variety named Erin one of the 10 Documentarians to watch in 2015.
+Erin's debut film, Thought Crimes, premiered at the Tribeca Film Festival and Hot Docs in 2015 and aired on HBO that May.
+Variety named Erin one of 10 "documentarians to watch" in 2015.
 Neil Genzlinger of the The New York Times called Thought Crimes "absorbing" and a "primer for the century ahead."

-Before working with HBO, Erin hailed from the video team at VICE, specifically Motherboard where her produced content has amassed over 25 million views worldwide.
-One of her short films for VICE, Click Print Gun won a Webby in 2013 and gained 7 million views in its first week online.
+Before working with HBO, Erin hailed from the video team at VICE's Motherboard, where her produced content has amassed over 25 million views.
+One of her short films for VICE, Click Print Gun, won a 2013 Webby Award.

-She is writing a forthcoming memoir for Ballantine, an imprint of Random House books, and is post-production with Sheila Nevins and Sara Bernstein on an HBO two part series about the Michelle Carter Tragedy.
-She is in production for a documentary about the sex abuse scandal within USA Gymnastics.
+She is writing a forthcoming memoir for Ballantine and is in post-production on a two-part HBO series about the Michelle Carter "murder by texting" scandal.
+She is also in production for a documentary about sex abuse scandal within USA Gymnastics.

 She enjoys the sunny side of the street.